HBM/jet/src/contents/architecture.md

 # Daemon

-A single Jet Bus must have one running Jet daemon.
+A single Jet Bus must have one running Jet Daemon.
 At the moment there are two Daemon implementations available:

  *    [lua-jet](http://github.com/lipp/lua-jet) for [Lua](http://www.lua.org)
  *    [node-jet](http://github.com/lipp/node-jet) for [Node.js](http://www.nodejs.org)

-The Daemon serves these purposes:
+A Daemon serves these purposes:

  *     Routing Messages
  *     Caching Values